geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

 Finally, the basic
 `plot` function is used to visualize the newly imported objects, ensuring they make sense.
-In the second `plot` function, we take a subset of the object (see section ... for more on this).
+In the second plot function (`points`), we add points for a subset of the object.
 To see how to add axes, enter `?axis`

 Try discovering more about the function by typing `?readOGR`.
 The documentation explains that the `dsn =` argument is